 Therefore, the spring and the autumn are the best time for trekking in Nepal, so highly recommended for national and international trekkers.

 Conclusion: Annapurna Base Camp Trek vs Everest Base Camp Trek

-Although both are the most popular treks in Nepal, there are some difference between them.
-Altitude gain, culture and tradition, chances of acute mountain sickness, the mode of transportation of both the treks are different from each other.
+Although both are the most popular treks in Nepal, there are some differences between them.
+Altitude gain, culture, and tradition, chances of acute mountain sickness, the mode of transportation of both treks are different from each other.